-Being in a car accident can be traumatic and shocking, that’s why it’s helpful to know what actions to take immediately following an accident.
+Being in a collision can be traumatic and shocking, which is why it’s helpful to know what actions to take immediately following an accident.
 Understanding how your insurance company will deal with your claim can also put your mind at ease.
-We outline helpful steps to follow after an accident and the auto claims process at Federated Insurance.
+We outline helpful steps to follow after a collision and the auto claims process at Federated Insurance.
 We also provide a helpful infographic that you can refer to if ever needed.

 1. Move to safety

 Safety should be your first priority.
 Move your vehicle to the shoulder or side of the road and turn on your hazard lights so other drivers can clearly see your vehicle.
 Once your vehicle is moved to safety, ensure you and your passengers stand away from the road.

 2. Call 9-1-1

 Call 9-1-1 and tell them you’ve been in a collision.
 Be sure to ask them for medical assistance if someone has been injured.
 The 9-1-1 operator will tell you if a police officer will attend the scene to make a report or if you will have to go to a Collision Reporting Centre.

 3. Don’t discuss the accident